wlonk/arcadia/arcadia.md

 > #### TODO
 >
-> Expand and clarify this list.
+> Expand and clarify this list of major-arcana-to-spell-topics.

   0. The Fool: luck
   1. The Magician: sight